roytang/blog/content/post/2026/03/weeknotes-03-29/index.md

 ### Looking Forward

 - This coming week is Holy Week, a big thing here in the PH ([I wrote about it a bit back in 2019](/2019/04/holy-week/)).
 I expect a chill week to come.
+- Usual end of month stuff like bills etc that capitalism demands.